mgieseki/dvisvgm/README.md

 created by [pTeX](http://www.ascii.co.jp/pb/ptex) in vertical mode (version 3), and [XeTeX](http://scripts.sil.org/xetex) (versions 5 to 7, also known as XDV).

+The PDF functionality of _dvisvgm_ requires Ghostscript 9.55.0 or earlier.
+As of Ghostscript 9.56.0 it won't be available any longer because of its new [PDF interpreter](https://www.ghostscript.com/blog/pdfi.html) which is incompatible to the previous one in terms of interoperability.

 To get an impression of the conversion results, have a look at the [examples](https://dvisvgm.de/Examples) created with _dvisvgm_.